raapperez/flutter-http-client-performance-test/README.md

 The **native** solution could look a good way to go, but on this case, it is necessary to implement and maintain additional logic on native's side.

-The **dioIsolateService** solution could look a good way to go, but as isolates doesn't share memory with the main thread, an extra effort is required to make everything work properly.
+The **dioIsolateService** solution could look a good way to go, but as isolates don't share memory with the main thread, an extra effort is required to make everything work properly.